hotei/ansiterm/README.md

 Description
 -----------
 This [package][1] allows you to control consoles, xterms and other things that respond to ANSI Escape Code sequences.
+Compiles with go 1.2 (and other 1.X as well).

 ---